Puerto Calero, Lanzarote (ES)

 Spring and summer: In the summer, mackerel, sardine, "lacha" (the favourite food of wahoo), albacore, bonitos, white marlin and above all, the blue marlin can be found.
 The billfish visit the island from early July to November, but the best months for fishing in Lanzarote are the months of September, October & early November.
 This time of year most boats fish trolling with big game fishing tackle (80lb or 120lb).

-Blue Marlin: With trolling, blue marlin can be caught with lures like octopus crawling behind the boat.
+Blue marlin are caught trolling lures offshore, between June and November.
 Many fishermen say that in Lanzarote, the blue marlin actually starts when you reach the 500m isobath.
-This does not mean that they cannot be found closer to the coast since it would not be the first time that a Marlin attacking the bait just when we are walking out the port in just 70m.
+This doesn't mean they can't be found closer to the coast since it would not be the first time that a Marlin attacking the bait just when we are walking out the port in just 70m.

-Big Eye Tuna: Big eye tuna can be fished with artificial lures and sometimes with natural bait.
-Fishing big eye tuna in Lanzarote is especially done during the months of February, March and April.
+Big eye tuna can be fished with artificial lures and sometimes with natural bait.
+The peak season for tuna in Lanzarote usually is February, March, April and May.

 Apart from fishing in Lanzarote you can also go cycling, kite surfing, mountain biking, wine tasting experience, snorkelling & diving, sailing, hiking and much much more.